Paradox Interactive: Going public (2016)

-In March 2016, CEO Fredrik Wester stated in an interview with Di Digital that Paradox Interactive has launched the IPO process.
+In March 2016, CEO Fredrik Wester stated in an interview with Di Digital that Paradox Interactive had launched the IPO process.
 The company stated their intention to complete this process within a year, with the goal of spreading ownership between employees and players of their games and "looking for long-term owners who want to take part in the Paradox journey".

 On 31 May 2016, trading in Paradox Interactive commenced on Nasdaq First North under the ticker PDX.
 The initial price offering was 33 per share kr (US$3.96) valuing the company at 3.485 billion kr (US$420 million).
 Paradox set aside about 5% of the shares to allocate to Tencent, valued at about 174.24 million kr (US$21 million).
 Wester continued to hold 33.3% of the shares of the company, while investment firm Spiltan held to 30.5% of the shares.
 Finances created by the offering allowed Paradox to begin several acquisitions of various studios and intellectual properties.

 Continued development (2017–present)

 Paradox announced the opening of its third internal studio, Paradox Thalassic located in Malmö, Sweden, in May 2017.
 The studio was established to develop mobile games based on Paradox's properties.
 Paradox Interactive's financial performance for 2017 saw a 24% year-on-year increase in revenues to 813.8 million kr, and a 10% year-on-year increase in profits to 339.8 million kr.

 Wester stepped down as CEO in August 2018, but he remained executive chairman of the board while board member Ebba Ljungerud took his place as CEO.
 The move was billed as giving Wester more ability to look for growth opportunities while Ljungerud handled the day-to-day operations of the company, which had since grown to about 300 employees since its foundation.

 In March 2019, Paradox announced the opening of Paradox Tectonic, located in Berkeley, California, with Rod Humble serving as studio lead.
 Another new studio, Paradox Tinto, was opened in June 2020 in Barcelona, Spain, led by Johan Andersson to oversee Europa Universalis IV development and other Paradox grand strategy titles.

 In June 2020, Paradox became one of the first major publishers to announce support for unionization efforts when it concluded a labour agreement with its employees in its Swedish divisions and the Swedish unions Swedish Confederation of Professional Associations and Unionen.
+Paradox acquired Playrion, the developer of Airlines Manager, in July 2020.
 In 2021, Paradox committed to overhauling its online forums, due to challenges in engaging its community.